 “When a client chooses a blood test, we can file a California DUI ‘blood split’ motion.
 This lets us obtain part of the same blood sample the police used and have it sent to a lab of our choice for independent testing.
 If the results are different, we can often use them to challenge the prosecution’s case.”

 Blood alcohol concentration is not normally measured by a urine test in California DUI cases.
-Urine tests can accurately detect the presence of alcohol.
-But they are less reliable than blood tests of breath tests for determining the specific amount of alcohol present.
+Urine tests can accurately detect the presence of alcohol, but they are less reliable than blood tests or breath tests for determining the specific amount of alcohol present.